Introduction

 Steps for accessing online help documentation.

-Viewing tenant's Reference IDs
+Viewing the tenant's Reference IDs

 You can view all the Reference IDs of your tenant from the user Avatar.